-Burnaby School and Continuing Education invite you to attend this special 2-day course on restoring and nurturing your soil’s biological community essential for optimal plant growth.
+We invite you to this unique course on restoring and nurturing your soil’s health for optimal plant growth.

 We will explore:

-- The fundamentals of the soil microbiome and its role in plant production.
+- The soil microbiome and its beneficial role in plant growth.

-- Qualitative analysis and general identification of soil and compost microorganisms using a microscope.
+- General identification of compost and soil microorganisms using a microscope.

 WHO THIS COURSE IS FOR

 - Park board commissioners (members of a municipality in charge of managing city parks)